mina-deploy/mina/Readme.md

 ### bower:install
 Installs bower modules.
 Takes into account if executed `in_directory` and namespaces the installed modules in the shared folder.

-### bower:install
-Installs bower modules.
-Takes into account if executed `in_directory` and namespaces the installed modules in the shared folder.

 # Modules: Whenever
 Adds settings and tasks for managing projects with [whenever].